 - 1. Students must return books to the library and turn in the same book(s) they checked out from the library. - 2.
 Check all books carefully when they are issued to you. - 3.
-Students are required to pay for lost books or books that are damaged beyond use.
-Charges will be based on the replacement cost of the book. - 4.
-All fees must be paid and all textbooks and library books returned prior to participating in Commencement activities.
+Students are required to pay for lost books or books damaged beyond use.
+Charges will be based on the replacement cost of the lost or damaged book. - 4.
+All fees must be paid and all textbooks and library books returned prior to participating in Prom and Commencement activities.
 Diplomas will not be given to seniors who have outstanding balances.